RayBB/openlibrary-docs/Developer-Resources/Testing.md

 1. `pip install pre-commit` or `brew install pre-commit`; and
 2. `pre-commit install`

-Henceforth, `pre-commit` will lint your code with every `git commit` (unless you commit with `git commit -n` to disable running the hooks).
+Henceforth, `pre-commit` will lint your code with every `git commit` (unless you commit with `git commit --no-verify` to disable running the hooks).
 To manually run `pre-commit`, you can execute `pre-commit run --all-files`.

 If you see an error similar to either of the following, please ensure you the version of you Python interpreter matches the version specified in `.pre-commit-config.yaml`:
 ```